Rolex Daytona vs Datejust: Key Things to Consider in 2026

 • Dial: Wide range of classic colors

 Ref.
 16234 represents a key transition into more modern construction.
-The move to a sapphire crystal improved durability, while the overall design stayed close to the vintage formula, making this reference popular with buyers who want classic looks with fewer compromises.
+The move to a sapphire crystal improved durability, while the overall design stayed close to the vintage formula.
+This reference is popular with buyers who want classic looks with fewer compromises on daily wearability.

 Key Specs: